prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AlertmanagerConfigMatcherStrategyType defines the strategy used by
+<p>type AlertmanagerConfigMatcherStrategyType defines the strategy used by
 AlertmanagerConfig objects to match alerts in the routes and inhibition rules.</p>
 <p>The default value is <code>OnNamespace</code>.</p>